lucasvolkmer/d2l-en-branch/chapter_recurrent-neural-networks/rnn-concise.md

-# Concise Implementation of Recurrent Neural Networks
+# Concise Implementation of Recurrent Neural Networkção Concisa de Redes Neurais Recorrentes
 :label:`sec_rnn-concise`

 While :numref:`sec_rnn_scratch` was instructive to see how RNNs are implemented,